apalarcon/alarconpy/README.md

 - Time: This module provides various time-related functions (https://docs.python.org/3/library/time.html.

-#  Plotting maps
+# Alarconpy examples
+<b>Plotting maps</b>
 Figure shows the use of the Alarconpy to create a geographic map with Cartopy.
 As can be seen in practically one line of code (without count the lines to import required packages), a geographic map was created, while making this same map using directly Cartopy package it is required at least of 10 lines of code.
 ![Screenshot](img/fig01.png)

-The get map(arguments*) function contains the possibility to use new backgrounds for the maps, as shown in the Figure 2 on the bottom map, where the Blue Marble (https://neo.sci.gsfc.nasa.govview.php?datasetId=BlueMarbleNG-TB) background was used.
+The <b>get_map(arguments*)</b> function contains the possibility to use new backgrounds for the maps, as shown in the Figure 2 on the bottom map, where the Blue Marble (https://neo.sci.gsfc.nasa.govview.php?datasetId=BlueMarbleNG-TB) background was used.
 It also allows to change the resolution of the map background, the font size and the interval to draw the parallels and meridians.

-# Operations with time
+<b> Operations with time</b>
 Many meteorological data files contain the date in Unix Time format (number of seconds elapsed since the start of the Unix epoch at 1 January 1970 00:00:00 UTC).
 The Alarconpy package provides a function to convert the date in Unix Time to Julian date.
-The following code shows the use of the time calc(arguments*) function:
+The following code shows the use of the
+<b>time calc(arguments*)</b> function:

 ```
 import alarconpy as al